Xia Yan (playwright)

-Xia Yan (夏衍 (Xià Yǎn, Hsia Yen); 30 October 1900 – 6 February 1995) was a Chinese playwright and screenwriter, and China's Deputy Minister of Culture between 1954 and 1965.
+Xia Yan (夏衍 (Xià Yǎn, Hsia Yen); 30 October 1900 – 6 February 1995) was a Chinese playwright and screenwriter, and the People's Republic of China's Deputy Minister of Culture between 1954 and 1965.

 Among the dozens of plays and screenplays penned by Xia Yan, the most renowned include Under the Eaves of Shanghai (1937) and The Fascist Bacillus (1944).
-Today the Xia Yan Film Literature Award is named in his honour.
+Today the Xia Yan Film Literature Award is named in his honor.